Ankr-network/ankr-docs/docs/Tutorials/submit-tutorial.md

 ---
-title: Submit aTutorial
+title: Submit a Tutorial
 id: submit-a-tutorial
 ---

 ### 💡 Looking to contribute your tutorial to the [Ankr Docs](https://ankr.com/docs/) using our stack? 👀
-🏗 Join our community of builders and contribute to the open-source development of the Ankr Protocol by accelerating the education of Web3 builders.
+🏗 Join our community of builders and contribute to the open-source development of Ankr Protocol by accelerating the education of Web3 builders.

-🧾 Open source software without documentation will be the Achilles heel of Web3.
+🧾 Open-source software without documentation will be the Achilles' heel of Web3.
 If you see an issue or edit that needs made, create a pull request on the [🔃 Ankr Docs Github](https://github.com/Ankr-network/ankr-docs).

-#### 📤 Submit a tutorial by following [this link 🔗](https://github.com/Ankr-network/ankr-docs/issues/new?assignees=&labels=&template=propose-new-content.md&title=)
+#### 📤 Submit a tutorial by following [🔗 this link](https://github.com/Ankr-network/ankr-docs/issues/new?assignees=&labels=&template=propose-new-content.md&title=)

 ##### 🙋‍♀️ What's required to submit your first tutorial?
 - 📝 Title